da03/Epanadiplosis_Benchmark/README.md

 # Epanadiplosis Benchmark

-Benchmarking the performance of various language models in generating epanadiplosis, a rhetorical device involving the repetition of words at the beginning and end of a sentence.
+Benchmarking the performance of various language models in generating [epanadiplosis](https://en.wiktionary.org/wiki/epanadiplosis), i.e., generating sentences that start with and end with the same word.
 Below is an example:

 ```
 Rejoice in the Lord always: and again I say, Rejoice.